edurant/edurant.github.io/advising/msml.md

 ## Advising

 As each student enters the program, the program director prepares a draft advising plan of which semester the student will take each course.
-Please contact the program director if you need a copy of your plan, and to make changes, such as increasing or decreasing how many classes you plan to take each semseter.
+Please contact the program director if you need a copy of your plan, and to make changes, such as increasing or decreasing how many classes you plan to take each semester.

 ## [4+1 Model Tracks—Early Entry](https://csse.msoe.us/mlms/)